-There are a number of popular algorithms for putting all of the fragments back together: BWA, Maq, SOAP, ELAND, Bowtie and HISAT.
+There are a number of popular algorithms for putting all of the fragments back together: BWA, Maq, SOAP, ELAND and Bowtie.

-We'll discuss Bowtie in some detail later (BWA uses the same ideas as Bowtie) and its updated versions, such as HISAT.
+We'll discuss Bowtie in some detail later (BWA uses the same ideas as Bowtie).

 ELAND is a proprietary algorithm from Illumina and Maq and SOAP use hash tables and are considerably slower than Bowtie.